sheabunge/personal-admin-footer/README.md

 This plugin changes the default 'Thank you for creating with WordPress' in your footer area to a more personal 'Thank you for visiting My Site' on all admin pages except the Network Admin.
 There is no configuration; simply install and activate.

-Visit the [plugin homepage](http://bungeshea.com/plugins/personal-admin-footer/), or download it from [WordPress.org](http://wordpress.org/plugins/personal-admin-footer).
+Visit the [plugin homepage](https://bungeshea.com/plugins/personal-admin-footer/), or download it from [WordPress.org](https://wordpress.org/plugins/personal-admin-footer).

+Spanish translation provided by Andrew Kurtis from [WebHostingHub](http://www.webhostinghub.com/).
+Serbian translation provided by [Ogi Djuraskovic from FirstSiteGuide.com](http://firstsiteguide.com).

 ## Installation